cicada-lang/causality/docs/articles/random-variables.md

 but not predicate logic, and when talking about predicate logic, he talk about properties and attributes.

-because a predicate of an object, can be viewed as a property of that object.
+Because a predicate of an object, can be viewed as a property of that object.

 In programming, when we define a predicate as a function, for example `even?` and `odd?` for `Nat`,